-When I was fourteen years old I interviewed a solicitor for a school project on careers.
+At the age of 14, I interviewed a lawyer for a school project on careers.
 She showed me the shelves of bound law reports in her firm’s library and I asked her what the books contained.
 She replied “people’s stories”.
 From that moment I wanted to be a lawyer.

 I then took up a position with a large national law firm, specialising in civil litigation; employment law; and privacy law.
 During this time I became a certified seminar leader for the Office of the Privacy Commissioner.

-Around the births of my two daughters, I had the opportunity to lecture and teach at the Institute of Professional Legal Studies and the University of Canterbury, covering professional practice, legal ethics, employment law, and privacy law.
+In 1997, I had the opportunity to lecture and teach at the Institute of Professional Legal Studies and the University of Canterbury, including professional practice, legal ethics, employment law, and privacy law.
 I continue to lecture in the UC School of Law to this day.

 In 2005 I started work for the Crown Solicitor's Office in Christchurch.
 I achieved the rank of senior crown counsel specialising in criminal prosecutions, civil litigation, employment and privacy law.

 In 2009 I moved to a boutique inner city law firm in Christchurch and became a partner, supervising the civil litigation, employment and privacy law team.

 In July 2018, I was invited to join Walker Street Chambers as a barrister sole where I now practice in a wide range of civil and employment disputes.
 I am also assisting in some criminal litigation.

 I have a wide range of experience across many areas of law and I have appeared in the District Court, the High Court, the Court of Appeal, the Employment Relations Authority, the Employment Court, the Family Court, the Environment Court, and the Human Rights Review Tribunal.

 I am known nationally and internationally as one of New Zealand's leading experts in Privacy Law and Employment Law.